BroadcomMFD/debugger-for-mainframe/README.md

 **Troubleshooting:**
 - Make sure that you imported the certificate to the correct JRE's trust store
 - Make sure that the certificate you imported is the correct certificate.
-- Make sure that you saved your changes if you are using Keystore Explorer.
+- Make sure that you saved your changes if you are using a UI to import the certificate.

 ## Using Debugger for Mainframe